khjgames/Abandoned-Archive-Mods/Abandoned_Minimap_Mod/Minimap_Mod_README.md

 ## Overview

 This mod adds a real-time minimap to Abandoned Archive, displaying the dungeon layout, room connections, health pickups and relic shelves.
 Its a little inaccurate.
-The minimap updates dynamically as you explore, showing your current location & discovered rooms.
+The minimap updates as you explore, showing your current location & discovered rooms.

 ## Screenshot